Jaclyn Costello

 Novella

-Set in a post-famine region of western Germany left to decay after ideological defiance, Trembling Men Before the Stillness of Gods and Machines follows Jakob, a hybrid human whose emotional life has been systematically neutralized by implanted neural technology.
+Set in a post-famine region of western Germany left to decay after resisting mechanization, Trembling Men Before the Stillness of Gods and Machines follows Jakob, a hybrid human whose emotional life has been systematically neutralized by implanted neural technology.
 When he returns to his childhood home in the Mosel Valley—a landscape permanently altered by a state-sanctioned catastrophe—his carefully regulated inner world begins to falter.

-Reunited with an aging father whose volatile tenderness exists in stark contrast to Jakob’s interior life, and a stepmother whose warmth and intuitive openness register what he does not, Jakob finds himself suspended between the machine equilibrium he has learned to inhabit and the unprocessed grief that lingers in the land and family he once left behind.
+Reunited with an aging father whose volatile tenderness exists in stark contrast to Jakob’s interior life, and a stepmother whose warmth and intuitive openness allow her to perceive what he cannot, Jakob finds himself suspended between the machine equilibrium he has learned to inhabit and the unprocessed grief that lingers in the land and family he once left behind.

 What We Became in the Dark That Carried Us